marcuspainter/Tracebook/README.md

 ![Tracebook Logo](https://c2b1d9fa5c3d26f2666647d298a3ed0a.cdn.bubble.io/f1607387294628x364723563952972000/Trace_logo_2.svg)

-The Tracebook website is hosted on Bubblen a no-code website builder platform.  that can expose a database through a simple REST API.
+The Tracebook website is hosted on Bubble, a no-code website builder platform.
+The website can expose a database using a simple REST API.

 [https://trace-book.org/](https://trace-book.org/)